 A botanical paradise just minutes from downtown Orlando, the gardens were founded in the 1930s by local industrialist Mr. Leu, who would travel the world, bringing rare plants and seeds back for his blossoming project.
 The tropical and semi-tropical gardens unfold across a rolling 50 acres of landscaped grounds and streams, with meandering trails shaded by 200-year-old oaks and forests of camellias.

-Leu Gardens offers many classes and events throughout the year.
-Becoming a Member of Leu Gardens is reasonable (annual membership starts at $35) and offers many member perks including privileges or discounts to American Horticultural Society partners that include over 300 gardens, arboreta and conservatories nationwide (full list available at http://www.ahsgardening.org/gardening-programs/rap).
+Leu Gardens offers many classes and events throughout the year that are all great options for our Florida Bucket List 2019.
+Becoming a Member of Leu Gardens is reasonable (annual membership also starts at $35) and offers many member perks including privileges or discounts to American Horticultural Society partners that include over 300 gardens, arboreta, and conservatories nationwide (full list available at http://www.ahsgardening.org/gardening-programs/rap).

 More Info: https://www.leugardens.org/